Jemurai/how_it_works/totp/README.md

 ## Running the Example

-Make sure you have read an executed all of the steps above.
-Once you have properly configured the example code you can execute it.
-You should have your MFA token generator application open and our test token selected.
+The source code for this example is available on [Github](https://github.com/Jemurai/how_it_works/tree/master/totp).
+Make sure you have read an executed all of the steps above before attempting to run the example.
+Additionally, you will need to have [PostgreSQL](https://www.postgresql.org/) installed and running.
+If this is your first time running the example, you will need to be sure to import the generated token using your preferred application before attempting to type in a value.
+You should have your MFA token generator application open and the test token selected.
 You can setup and execute the program by running:

 ```sh
 createdb totp